pyskell/whatcanbitcoindo/README.md

-Bitcoin tech explained simply.
+This is the source code for Bitcoin tech explained simply.
+If you want to see the website go to: [https://pyskell.github.io/bites/](https://pyskell.github.io/bites/)

 This page is intended for newcomers to be able to grasp what is going on in the Bitcoin ecosystem without having to dive into highly technical documentation.
 As such the writing style here may differ from other more accurate and descriptive sources.

 Namely, we should:
+- Add more languages.
+- Keep our target audience in mind.
+This is not an intro-to-bitcoin website, there are scores of those.
+Nor is this a website for advanced technical understanding of how the projects featured here work.
+Our target audience are new enthusiasts who have some knowledge of cryptocurrencies and may be mislead by marketing and promises that cannot be delivered on.
-- Focus more on user-facing effects, in many cases these may be second order effects of a technology rather than its base purpose
+- Focus more on user-facing effects, in many cases these may be second order effects of a technology rather than its base purpose.
-- Aim to use as simple language as possible and avoid idioms so that even non-native English speakers can understand Bitcoin
+- Aim to use as simple language as possible and avoid idioms so that even non-native English speakers can understand Bitcoin.
-- Want to avoid analogies *unless* they are close to 1-to-1 comparisons and broadly understood
+- Want to avoid analogies *unless* they are close to 1-to-1 comparisons and broadly understood.
-- Add more languages
+- Present technology in an informational way.
+- While we cannot predict the future it is important that the future section of an item is reasonable but represents the goal or optimistic outcome.
+We want optimism without hype or false promises.
+- There should be no tech on this website that doesn't at least have a working proof of concept.
+- If there are major blockers to the realization of the tech then it needs to be mentioned int he future section.

 Run `./freeze.py` to get a static site in the `build/` directory.